High-Security Gate Buying Guide for Commercial & Industrial Organizations

 How Fast Must a Gate Move to Satisfy Your Traffic Flow?

 Depending on the volume of traffic that flows in and out of your facility, speed might be one of your top priorities in selecting a gate model.
 At residential communities with low volumes of entrance and exit traffic, a slower gate speed would be more acceptable.
 At industrial facilities with heavy volumes of operation, production could only be hindered by gates with slow opening and closing speeds.
 In settings where the gate must operate for one vehicle after another, slow speeds can be a source of frustration for everyone in line.
 In some cases, slowness can even prompt hazardous tailgating by impatient second-in-line drivers.
 But there are industry safety standards (UL 325) that restrict gate speed based on the type of application.
 An experienced gate operator professional should be consulted to determine proper size and speed for your particular application.

 How Much Frequency Do You Require in a Gate?

 Different gates are built for different frequencies of performance.
 A gate that’s made for fewer than 20 daily operations could easily fail in a short amount of time if installed in an environment where vehicles must pass 50 times per hour.

 Modern Demands for Security Require Modern Solutions

-To visualize the different types of security gates available, visit our website to view security gate drawings as well as security gate CAD files.
-Contact Tymetal Corp. today to inquire about our custom design gates, get answers to security gate specification questions and learn more about how our security gate systems can greatly improve security operations at your facility.
+To visualize the different types of high-security gates available, visit our website to view security gate drawings as well as security gate CAD files.
+Contact TYMETAL today to inquire about our custom design gates, get answers to security gate specification questions and learn more about how our security gate systems can greatly improve security operations at your facility.